 Pregnancy may usher in a fulfilling experience of motherhood for you but it may also come with many obstacles.
 Different women experience it differently.
 We are going to talk about a condition here like pelvic pain during pregnancy that affects most women, if not all, during pregnancy.

-Pelvic pain during pregnancy is such a condition that happens to up to 80 per cent of women at some point during their pregnancies.
-The area where you might feel pain is lower part of your abdomen, between your pelvis (hip) bones.
+Pelvic pain or abdominal pain during pregnancy is such a condition that happens to up to 80 percent of women at some point during their pregnancies.
+The area where you might feel pain in the lower part of your abdomen, between your pelvis (hip) bones.

 Keep on reading if you want to know more about it and how you can control it.